5 x A6 sized boxed cards (one of each design) in nostalgic green.

 The good old twin-tub washing machine.
 The washer occupied one side of the machine whilst the spinner occupied the other side.
 Manually lift the clothes (using wooden tongs) out of the washer into the spinner.
 The whole process of using one of these twin-tubs would sometimes have us sweating like a marathon runner.
 Luckily the modern front-loading washing machines washes and spins in one drum.
 The result … sweat-free washdays!

-Greeting suggestion: ‘I’m glad we don’t have to use these anymore!
-I enjoyed the stay free from the usual household chores’.
+Suggestion for kicking off your note: ‘I’m glad we don’t have to use these anymore!
+I enjoyed the stay – free from the usual household chores’.